HAL703/MLCVIS/README.md

 - Includes a machine learning model based on some algorithm
 - Will feed the ML model specific images for image segmentation
 - The ML model will implement an image segmentation procedure
-- Upload completed IS photos to a database
+- Upload completed IS photos to a database - using an online photo database
-- Database will somehow be linked to a website
+- Database will be linked to a website via an API
-- Optionally, able to view and download the photos from the website
+- Potentially, able to view and download the photos from the website